CD-ROM: Complemented Deep-Reduced Order Model: Model reduction approach

-Using this modified DDE architecture to close reduced order models, the correction operator $\mathcal{R}$ acting on the memory $\mathbf{y}(t)$ becomes an application from memory space to phase space: $\mathbb{R}^{n_E} \to \mathbb{R}^r$.
+{In fact, the use of such an encoding map to unfold non-linear dynamics and recover a linear ODE is rooted in Koopman theory as each encoded coordinate can be considered as an observable of the original state.
+While approaches such as dictionnary learning (\cite{Williams2015edmd}) and kernel methods (\cite{Williams2015kdmd}) have been proposed to learn these observables, we use neural networks to avoid additional optimization considerations and retain flexibility, similar to the works of \cite{bollt2017edmd,duraisamy2020edmd}.} Using the modified DDE architecture {(Eq.\eqref{eq:AugDDE})} to close reduced order models, the correction operator $\mathcal{R}$ acting on the memory $\mathbf{y}(t)$ becomes an application from memory space to phase space: $\mathbb{R}^{n_E} \to \mathbb{R}^r$.
 Finally, the following augmented reduced order model is obtained:

-The concepts behind this final formulation are summarised on Figure \ref{fig:RecapCDROM} to help illustrate the idea.
+{This proposed augmented ROM architecture has a similar form to the Mori-Zwanzig formalism \cite{zwanzig2001mz} which derives an equation for the dynamics of partially observed systems.
+Although the parallel with the CD-ROM approach is not formally established, we discuss these similarities in section \ref{sec:MZ} as it provides additional motivation for the above choices.
+Finally, the augmented ROM formulation is }summarised in Figure \ref{fig:RecapCDROM} to help illustrate the idea.